 Although I’m typically against generic ice creams because of the lackluster taste and seemingly poor quality ingredients, the promise of baklava beckoned me to press onwards.
 At 220 calories per serving, this was a little heavier than most premium options, but still lighter than some of the super-premium pints.
 After tearing off the plastic top, I catch my first view of pieces of baklava, walnut and honey sauce folded into honey ice cream.
 The honey base looks pretty plain, but I’m hoping there’s some serious flavor hiding inside.
 The small pieces of baklava poking through the top had me ready to dig in.

-The baklava pieces were also interesting.
-Some of the pieces were super-soft and chewy, while others were crunchy.
-It reminded me of how some baked goods have crunchy corners that are in direct contact with the outer pan walls, while the center remains chewy and slightly uncooked.
-They were plentiful and tasted of cinnamon, honey and sugar, but surprisingly balked on tasting like baklava.
+The consistency of the all-white ice cream was slow to melt, however had plenty of overrun to give it a fluffy feel.
+As far as taste was concerned, the base was mild for the most part and tasted more like a honey-infused sweet cream instead.
+Although the base wasn’t bad my any means, the flavoring could have certainly been improved upon.
+Before long, I began to run into the squares of baklava strewn about.
+Some of the pieces were soft and chewy, while others were crunchy.
+It reminded me of how some baked goods tend to have crunchy corners that are in direct contact with the outer pan walls and the center remains chewy and slightly uncooked.
+They were plentiful and tasted of cinnamon, honey and sugar, but balked on tasting like authentic baklava.